Kaleidosium/md/_posts/2022-05-26-the-iron-law-of-moderate-political-forums.md

 categories: Effortpost Politics
 ---

-# The Iron Law of Moderate Political Forums

 ## **Introduction**

 I’m not the first to observe that some Extremist Political Forums had a moderate start.
 This could be regular for-its-own-sake political forums, or what I call “counter-forums”, online forums made to counter another political forum.
 But I don’t think I’ve heard of a term to describe it, so I coined “The Iron Law of Moderate Political Forums” as a sort of nod to the Iron Law of Oligarchy as described in Why Nations Fail.